AVG-DYN4MO/AVG-DYN4MO/README.md

 - 🌱 I’m currently learning **Javascript**

-- 👨‍💻 All of my projects are available at [https://linktr.ee/supriyaghosh2004](https://linktr.ee/supriyaghosh2004)
+- 👨‍💻 Some of my projects are available at [Bento](https://bento.me/supriyaghosh)

 - 💬 Ask me about **Webdevelopment**